VIJAYWHAT/vijaywhat.github.io/content/vj.md

 now we see the pom.xml file, here you can see that i was already in 0.11.5 and now it is updated into 0.12.6

-now we try to build the project, as a devops engineer i want to make sure the build fails, because we have upgrade in one dependency. the development team was not updates that,
+now we try to build the project, as a devops engineer i want to make sure the build fails, because we have upgraded one dependency. the development team was not updates that,

 we want to make sure that the build fails or not. **build was failed**.

 also it tells the details -> Please check if you have any older dependencies.

-we acheive this with the help of maven enforcer plugin
+we achieve this with the help of maven enforcer plugin

 we see the enforcer plugin configuration in our code.